Obsessive–compulsive disorder: Pediatric OCD

 Approximately 1–2% of children are affected by OCD.
-Obsessive–compulsive disorder symptoms tend to develop more frequently in children 10–14 years of age, with males displaying symptoms at an earlier age, and at a more severe level than females.
+An international study showed that OCD most often develops during childhood or adolescence, with 21% of subjects having developed symptoms during childhood (age 12 and under) and another 36% having developed symptoms during adolescence (ages 13-17).
+OCD diagnosis in children occurs at similar rates across different ethnic groups and races, but African American children are less likely to receive treatment.
+The clinical presentation of OCD in children shares many similarities with that observed in adults.
+OCD is considered a highly familial disorder, with a phenotypic heritability of around 50%.
+Symptoms tend to develop more frequently in children 10–14 years of age, with males displaying symptoms at an earlier age, and at a more severe level than females.
 In children, symptoms can be grouped into at least four types, including sporadic and tic-related OCD.